maxzheng/great-life-guide/README.md

 Easily remember the steps using the acronyms **LED BEAM** from the first letter of each step.
 With **LED**, you will be happy and shine brightly in all directions.
 Focus it to do great things using **BEAM**.
-Each step should be done successfully in order so the next step is easier to do.
+Each step should be done in order so the next step is easier to do.
 It takes time to master each step, but the results are immediate and increasingly substantial.
 When things are not going as expected, take a timeout to rest and reflect using the steps.
 Mastery is achieved when all steps are done naturally for everything that you do.
 And voilà, a great life! :smile: